|

 circumvent due process.
 After going through the proper steps, FERC granted the

-licenses to Summit.
+licenses to Summit, not Canton.
 Canton has not gone through the proper steps.

 In my opinion this proposed legislation is improper and borderline unethical.
 If